ychoy/mongoose/README.md

 ## Schemas and Models

-Mongoose presents us with two key concepts for how we create and store data in our Mongo database.
+Mongoose presents us with two key concepts for how we create and store data in our MongoDB database.

 **[Schema](http://mongoosejs.com/docs/guide.html)**: A Schema is a diagram or blueprint for what every object in the noSQL database will contain.
 It does not include any methods, just placeholders for what data you will eventually store.
 Here's an example of a simple Address Book mongoose schema: